Mapbox Style Specification (TOML)

 Tiled sources (vector and raster) must specify their details in terms of the TileJSON specification.
 This can be done in several ways:

-• By supplying TileJSON properties such as "tiles", "minzoom", and "maxzoom" directly in the source:
+By supplying TileJSON properties such as

-• By providing a "url" to a TileJSON resource:
+By providing a url to a WMS server that supports

 vector